Kevin Alston: Personal life

-Kevin is the son of Jeanne Fox-Alston and Larry Alston.
+Kevin Alston is the son of Jeanne Fox-Alston and Larry Alston.
 He has one older brother, Kenneth, who is a University of Virginia graduate and holds an MBA from the Stanford Graduate School of Business.
-Kevin grew up in Silver Spring, Maryland where he attended Woodlin Elementary School.
-Kevin majored in management at Indiana.
+Alston grew up in Silver Spring, Maryland where he attended Woodlin Elementary School.
+Alston majored in management at Indiana.
 He enjoys hip-hop and R&B and counts Lil' Wayne among his favorite musical artists.
 His favorite movies Gladiator, Man on Fire, Act of Valor and many others.
-Kevin's grandfather, Richard K. Fox Jr., is a retired foreign service professional who served as U.S. Ambassador to Trinidad and Tobago.
+Alston's grandfather Richard K. Fox Jr., served as U.S. Ambassador to Trinidad and Tobago.

 On April 8, 2013, it was announced that Alston had taken an indefinite leave of absence from the team to undergo treatment for chronic myelogenous leukemia, a rare but treatable form of leukemia.
 In July 2013, Alston returned to soccer and was removed from the disabled list.
+He resumed playing for the Revolution on July 28, 2013.
+Alston was voted in 2013 as the MLS Comeback Player of the Year.